 Click on each photo to learn more about the artist and artwork.

-We are providing more opportunities for Indigenous artists to curate exhibits.
-This allows connections to be built between local government, the arts community and Indigenous groups.
+Indigenous curators help build connections between local government, the arts community and Indigenous groups.

 In summer 2020, we welcomed Jessica McMann to the public art team as an Indigenous curator.